bitcart/bitcart-docs/support-and-community/faq/stores-faq.md

 <figure><img src="../../.gitbook/assets/mandatory_invoice_auth.png" alt=""><figcaption></figcaption></figure>

 Please note that, when disallowing anonymous invoice creation, all plugins and store POS will break.
-Use this only if you have a custom integration where you are able to create invoices server-side only for authorized users only (otherwise, it is working same way as BitcartCC works, but with another unneccesary layer of complexity added)
+Use this only if you have a custom integration where you are able to create invoices server-side only for authorized users only (otherwise, it is working same way as BitcartCC works, but with another unnecessary layer of complexity added)